 If the company has stopped using the STS accounting method, business income and expenses that have not been accounted for (because they have not been received or paid) are accounted for in this income year.
 You may need to make additional reconciliation adjustments at item 7.

-For more information about the STS accounting method, visit our website or phone the Business Infoline.
+For more information about the STS accounting method, go to www.ato.gov.au or phone 13 28 66.

 ALL COMPANIES

 INCOME

 Gross payments subject to foreign resident withholding